What is Trinitite?

 Trinitite, also known as atomsite or Alamogordo glass, is the glassy residue left on the desert floor after the plutonium-based Trinity nuclear bomb test on July 16, 1945, near Alamogordo, New Mexico.

 Since th1952 it has been illegal to remove anything from the Trinity site.

-The Trinitite shown and sold on this site is from a group of Trinitite collected by Dr. Pray right before the site was bulldozed over.
+The Trinitite shown and sold on this site is from a group of Trinitite collected by Dr. Pray right before the site was bulldozed over in 1952.

 A Little History

 At 5:29 on July 16, 1945, in a remote area of the New Mexican valley (now known at the Trinity Site) the very first atomic bomb was detonated.
 From that point on warfare or the threat of warfare would never be the same.